fjvallarino/monomer/tasks.md

     - Add license for used fonts, etc
   - Add examples
     - Basic event handling (maybe a form with input and button?)
+    - Todo List
+      - Use scroll
+      - Scroll should auto-scroll to focus
+      - Think about implementing arrow key navigation (how do I find the viewport of selected item?)
     - Validate nested structures update correctly when disabling/enabling parent
     - Fetch content from url, show rows of data with embedded images
     - Composite example